 If you are looking for ways to bring more personality to your site, then typography is one of the most effective design elements that should help you achieve the desired results.

 Typography can not only provide for a better readability of your site's content.
 It can also set the tone of your online project, evoke emotions, trigger associations, etc. Over-sized typography is expected to keep pushing into website designs that will be produced in 2018.
 Dynamic texts layered over the parallax scrolling backgrounds will be a perfect match for sites that do not want to leave their audience indifferent.

 Changes in typography always feature in designer trends - this year is of course, no different.

 4. More Card based designs / layouts

 Pinterest-inspired card-based layouts make websites so much easier to navigate - especially on smaller screens.

 By organizing different pieces of content into cards, you make your site’s pages seamless to scan.
 Cards are indispensable for mobile-first designs.
 Adjusting to a variety of smartphone and tablet screen sizes, all content that you share on your site can be also filtered or organized as per certain criteria.
 Thus, people can choose what specific type of data caters to their needs the most.

-As web designs become increasingly mobile first, this card based layouts is one of the web design trends which will become increasingly popular in 2018.
+As website designs become increasingly mobile first, this card based layouts is one of the development trends which will become increasingly popular in 2018.

 Scrolling is expected to go far beyond a simple technique for getting to the bottom of the page from its top.
-We've seen infinity scrolling remain popular during 2017 so we don't believe this web design trend is going anywhere anytime soon.
+We've seen infinity scrolling remain popular during 2017 so we don't believe this website development trend is going anywhere anytime soon.
 Essentially, it keeps a visitor wanting more.